-Photos of both 8-electrode and 12-electrode traps are presented in Fig.~\ref{traps}.
-The electronic system also supplies a variable d.c voltage $U_x$ (also called diagnose voltage) applied between the upper and lower multipole trap electrodes, used to compensate the gravitational field and shift the particle position along the $x$ axis.
-Ions confined in linear Paul traps under ultrahigh vacuum conditions do arrange themselves along the longitudinal $z$ axis and within a large region around it, where the trapping potential is very weak.
-The situation is sensibly different in case of electrically charged microparticles, which we explain in Section \ref{model}.
-An extra d.c. variable voltage $U_z$ is applied between the trap endcap electrodes, in order to achieve axial confinement and prevent particle loss at the trap ends.
+Images of both 8-electrode and 12-electrode traps are presented in Fig.~\ref{traps}.
+The electronic system also supplies a variable d.c voltage $U_x$ (called diagnose voltage) applied between the upper and lower multipole trap electrodes, used to compensate the gravitational field and shift the particle position along the $x$ axis.
+Ions confined in linear Paul traps under ultrahigh vacuum conditions do arrange themselves along the longitudinal $z$ axis and within a large region around it where the trapping potential is very weak.
+The situation is sensibly different in case of electrically charged microparticles which we explain in Section \ref{model}.
+An extra d.c. variable voltage $U_z$ is applied between the trap endcap electrodes in order to achieve axial confinement and prevent particle loss at the trap ends.
 The $U_x$ and $U_z$ voltages range between $100 \div 700$ V, and their polarity is reversible.
 Both the $U_x$ and $U_z$ voltages are obtained using a common d.c. double power supply that delivers a voltage of $\pm \ 700$ V at the output.
-Because the absorbed d.c. current is very low, the d.c. voltages are supplied to the electrodes by means of potentiometer voltage dividers as shown in Fig.~\ref{supply}.
+Because the absorbed d.c. current is very low, the d.c. voltages are supplied to the electrodes by means of potentiometer voltage dividers, as shown in Fig.~\ref{supply}.

-The supply system is a single unit which delivers all the necessary trapping voltages, as illustrated in Fig.~\ref{ACDCsupply}.
-A microcontroller based measurement electronic circuit allows separate monitoring and displaying of the supply voltage amplitudes and frequencies (for the a.c. voltage and modulation voltage).
+The supply system is a single unit which delivers all the required trapping voltages, as illustrated in Fig.~\ref{ACDCsupply}.
+A microcontroller based measurement circuit allows separate monitoring and displays both the supply voltage amplitudes and frequencies (for the a.c. voltage and modulation voltage).
 In order to visualize and diagnose the trapped particles, the experimental setups are equipped with two different illumination systems.
 The first system is based on a halogen lamp whose beam is directed normal to the trap axis.
-The second system consists of a laser diode solidary attached to one of the endcap electrodes, whose output beam is directed parallel to the trap axis.
+The second system consists of a laser diode securely attached to one of the endcap electrodes, whose output beam is oriented parallel to the trap axis.